rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-07-28-1b8f623b5a3e76d1-change-in-name-of-the-company-oriental-carbon-and-chemicals-ltd.md

 stocks:
 - ORIENTAL
 tags:
+- ag-ventures
+- certificate
+- company-affairs
 - name-change
-- incorporation-certificate
-- company-affairs
-- oriental-carbon-chemicals
-- ag-ventures
 title: Change in Name of the Company - Oriental Carbon and Chemicals Ltd. to AG Ventures Limited
 ---